dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 To use a package, your application must define a pubspec that lists dependencies and their download locations.
-This file is named **pubspec.yaml** and is placed into the same directory as the file containing the app's  main() method.
+This file is named **pubspec.yaml** and is placed into the root directory of your package or app.

 Here is an example of a pubspec.yaml file that associates the `awesome` package with a git repository: